GRIFF AI Standards Wiki

 The website, MASTER ATC materials, and Master control registry are treated as one standards story so public claims stay aligned with the current base and active parts.

-The public wiki explains the control objectives, conformance profiles, family structure, and assurance value.
-Production schemas, signing mechanics, route handlers, deployment commands, provider-specific details, and customer evidence formats remain controlled implementation annexes.
+This page explains the control objectives, conformance profiles, family structure, and assurance value in plain terms.
+Production schemas, signing mechanics, deployment details, and customer-specific evidence formats stay in controlled implementation annexes.

 Access path

-Security, procurement, partner, and investor reviews can request access to the standards packet, private annex index, sample assurance artifacts, and owner-gated implementation evidence.
+Security, procurement, partner, and investor reviews can request the standards packet, the private annex index, sample assurance artifacts, and implementation evidence under NDA.

 Request access